A programmer’s Saturday morning ritual is interrupted by a loud knocking from a soldier in Legionnaire armor with the ancient city of Rome behind him.

 Despite being “a grown-ass adult,” Lucas had a Saturday morning ritual of enjoying a bowl of sugary cereal while watching cartoons on a streaming service in his PJs.
-He lived alone in his one-bedroom Oklahoma City apartment, so it’s not like anyone could judge him, and he didn’t care if anyone did.
-It was his special way to unwind after a week of coding at Deep Fork Technology.
+He lived alone in his one-bedroom Oklahoma City apartment, which freed him from judgmental remarks from roommates – though he was prepared to defend himself.
+The routine was his special way to unwind after a week of coding at Deep Fork Technology.

 Lucas nearly choked on the first bite of his cereal from the sudden, thunderous knock on the front door.

-He grumbled under his breath, “Who could this be?” as he paused the show on his phone to answer the call.
+He grumbled under his breath, “Who could this be?” as he paused the show on his TV to answer the call.

 “Are you Lucas?” the Legionnaire interrupted.

-Lucas turned his attention to the solider, now noticing the bloody rag around his leg.
+Lucas turned his attention to the soldier, now noticing the bloody rag around his leg.
 “Yes, I’m Lucas.”

-The solider let himself inside.
+The soldier let himself inside.
 “I was told this would be a safe place.”

 Lucas closed the door.
 “Who are you?”